What privacy settings should I use for my padlet?

 - Members Only: Visitors with the link are required to log in to access this padlet.

-- Public: The padlet will be public.
-It can show up in Google searches and can be featured by Padlet on the homepage.
+- Public: The padlet can show up in Google searches and can be featured by Padlet on your profile page.
+Like this account

 Beyond these privacy settings, you can also add visitor permissions, which will let you control how others can interact with the padlet.